From: $ 4,900.00

 The ROV can be configured with two or four dimmable Lumen Lights, providing up to 6,000 lumens to illuminate the ocean depths.

-Adjustable gain levels allow the pilot to have precision control at extremely low speeds as well as high power to overcome currents and carry heavy loads.
+Adjustable gain settings on the ROV allow you to fine-tune responsiveness for the task at hand, giving you precise control at very low speeds as well as the power needed to overcome currents or carry heavy loads.

 Depth Rating up to 300 meters

 The BlueROV2 can be configured with either acrylic plastic or anodized aluminum enclosures.
-The acrylic enclosures are rated to a depth of 100 meters 100 meters (330 ft) and the aluminum enclosures are rated to a depth of 300 meters (985 ft).
-The ROV is constructed from high-quality, well-proven components like our Locking Watertight Enclosures and WetLink Penetrator and it comes with a vacuum test pump to verify a proper seal before each dive.
+The acrylic enclosures are rated to a depth of 100 meters (330 ft), and the aluminum enclosures are rated to a depth of 300 meters (985 ft).
+The ROV is constructed from high-quality components, like our Locking Watertight Enclosures and WetLink Penetrators, and comes with a vacuum test pump to ensure your Watertight Enclosures are actually watertight.

 Photo credit: Abyss Solutions

-Designed like a work class or research class ROV, the BlueROV2 has an open frame that carries the electronics and battery enclosures, thrusters, buoyancy foam, and ballast weights.
-This simple design is robust and expandable, making it easy to attach accessories such as an ROV gripper or scanning sonar.
-We have a payload skid available that extends the frame further and allows you to attach much larger payloads.
-We’ve seen people use this for scientific instruments, pressure washer attachments, additional battery enclosures, and more.
+Designed like a work-class or research-class ROV, the BlueROV2 has an open frame that carries the ROV’s standard components.
+This simple design is robust and expandable, making it easy to attach additional accessories, such as a gripper or scanning sonar.
+We also have a payload skid available that extends the frame further, providing more space for larger payloads, like additional battery enclosures.

 Photo credit: Abyss Solutions